mattly/lyonheart-us-metalsmith-archive/contents/articles/making-vim-open-the-thing-under-the-cursor/index.markdown

----
-title:    "Making Vim Open the Thing Under the Cursor"
-summary:  easily send the '\s(\S+)\s' item under the cursor to 'open'
-category: snippets
-template: article.html
-date:     2014-02-08 12:00
-author:   mattly
-location: Punta del Diablo, Uruguay
----

 Lately I find myself working with READMEs or outlines or notes in vim[^vim] which contains location text -- URLs or relative file paths -- and I want to forward these to the MacOS X program `open` which opens URLs in my browser and files with their designated program.

 My terminal emulator lets me click a URL while holding down a modifier key, this doesn't work in [MacVim][] and it works haphazardly in my preferred setup of terminal vim under tmux.[^tmux]  Besides, I use the tmux/vim combination to *avoid* using the mouse.